 Finding & Loading Tours

-A decadent display of history, lavish Baroque palaces and tranquil towns, this tour of the Baltics will take you through some of Europe's last remaining hidden gems.
-From the grandeur of Vilnius to St Petersburg's timeless masterpieces, it's perfect for culture vultures and architecture enthusiasts alike.
+A decadent display of fascinating history, lavish Art Nouveau architecture, picturesque natural beauty and tranquil towns - this tour of the Baltics will journey through some of Europe's last remaining hidden gems.
+From the grandeur of Vilnius to Tallinn's timeless masterpieces, we'll uncover a local way of life and savour each unique and breathtaking sight along the way.

 Discover the Baltic